xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

 #### CoffeeScript

-As many others have done, I’ve often compared JavaScript to Python in that they both share an object model defined by a hash table of names and object members, which can be introspected and dynamically modified.
-While this is a very elegant model, JavaScript boasts syntax reminiscant of the turn of the century, cluttered with semicolons and braces, and missing a handful of features found in modern languages such as list comprehensions and much more.
+As many others have done, I've often compared JavaScript to Python in that they both share an object model defined by a hash table of names and object members, which can be introspected and dynamically modified.
+While this is a very elegant model, JavaScript boasts syntax reminiscent of the turn of the century, cluttered with semicolons and braces, and missing a handful of features found in modern languages such as list comprehensions and much more.
 Well [the war on semicolons is over](http://www.americanscientist.org/issues/i